slavahatnuke/actives-reactjs-counter-example/README.md

 ### Todos example
-It an example with todo list.
+It's an example with todo list.
 Follow to get more ideas [example](https://github.com/slavahatnuke/react-native-todos-example)

 ### actives
 The main idea of [actives](https://github.com/slavahatnuke/actives)